openjck/dotfiles/README.md

-My shell scripts are well-documented, and readers may also be interested in my methods of organization, my Bash functions, my Neovim configuration, my tmux configuration, and my Git configuration.
+My shell scripts are well-documented, and readers may also be interested in my methods of organization, my Bash functions, my Neovim configuration, my tmux configuration, and my Git configuration, among other things.

-In general, Bash utilities that might be useful to others are written as proper Bash scripts and stored in the [bin](bin) directory, whereas Bash utilities that are specific to my setup and reflect my personal preferences are written as Bash functions and stored in the [.config/bash/init/functions](.config/bash/init/functions) directory.
+In general, shell scripts that might be useful to others are stored in the [bin](bin) directory, whereas Bash utilities that are specific to my setup or reflect my personal preferences are written as Bash functions and stored in the [.config/bash/init/functions](.config/bash/init/functions) directory.

-I'm very pleased with my Bash function setup.
+I'm very pleased with the organization of my Bash functions.
 I've tried many methods of organizing aliases and functions, but this method, inspired by [fish](https://github.com/fish-shell/fish-shell), feels the most natural.
 No aliases are used.
 Everything is a function, and every function has its own file.